Meta-Learners for Heterogeneous Treatment Effects

 If this assumption fails, matching/weighting/meta‑learners can still produce numbers—but they may not be causal.

-Why propensity scores show up everywhere in Chapter 9 Molak
+Why propensity scores show up everywhere in this analysis

 The propensity score e(x)=P(T=1|X=x) helps with: